davidycliao/lacanCrawlers/README.md

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

-An automation web crawling framework for scraping parliarmentay data from the three parliaments from United Kingdom and National Diet of Japan based on Selenium.
+An automation web crawling framework for scraping parliamentary data from United Kingdom and National Diet of Japan based on Selenium.

 ###### the repository is only visible to LACAN research team.

 ## The Structure of `lacanCrawlers`